History Of Hammock Dunes

 2017: In order to protect the community for the 2017 hurricane season, the HDOA completes an aggressive first phase dune restoration project at the end of April to rebuild and replant its dunes that were damaged by Hurricane Matthew in October 2016.
 This project was the first completed in the county and has strengthened the dunes for the next nine months until a full restoration can be planned, financed and completed during the 2017/2018 winter season, when sea turtles are not nesting.

-It is hoped that this second phase project can be done in conjunction with state and local government.
+In 2018, Flagler County completed this second phase of sand replacement to further fortify our dunes.
 FEMA partial reimbursement is being sought for all reparations, and efforts are being made for a long-term plan to keep the beach and dunes at design strength in conjunction with state government.
 It is very important that all Hammock Dunes property owners and prospective purchasers for residences in the community have the confidence that our community is well designed and being maintained to retain a low risk of flooding during hurricanes, as was the case during Matthew.

 To understand the scope and magnitude of Phase 1 of the dune restoration project, for a bird's eye drone video of the contractor in action.